Merkel marks Nazi 'Kristallnacht' against Jews with synagogue speech

 Merkel called for zero tolerance of attempts by far-right groups to hold Germany’s large Muslim community responsible for violence committed by Islamist militants.

-The chancellor’s decision in 2015 to welcome almost a million migrants, most of them Muslim, has fuelled the rise of the far-right Alternative for Germany (AfD) party, which says Islam is incompatible with the German constitution.
+The chancellor’s decision in 2015 to welcome almost a million migrants, most of them Muslim, has fueled the rise of the far-right Alternative for Germany (AfD) party, which says Islam is incompatible with the German constitution.

-The AfD entered parliament for the first time in an election last year.
-Its success drew expressions of concern from Israeli officials and Jewish groups in Europe and the United States.

-Almost a third of Germans believe anti-Semitism in Germany is “high” or “very high,” a poll for broadcaster ZDF showed on Friday.

 Germans were shocked by images of skinheads chasing migrants in the eastern city of Chemnitz in September after the fatal stabbing of a man was blamed on two migrants.
 Far-rightists also clashed with police and attacked a Jewish restaurant.